Saharel001/dbus-ksem/README.md

 Rename or copy the config.sample.ini in config.ini an change the Parameter in this file.

+### Pre-condition

+Two files from the [velib_python](https://github.com/victronenergy/velib_python):

+   - vedbus.py
+   - ve_utils.py

+The install.sh Script load this files automatically.

 ### Installation

 1. Copy the files to the /data folder on your venus:

-   - /data/dbus-KSEM/KSEM.py
+   - /data/dbus-ksem/dbus-ksem.py
-   - /data/dbus-KSE/kill_me.sh
+   - /data/dbus-ksem/install.sh
-   - /data/dbus-KSEM/service/run
+   - /data/dbus-ksem/uninstall.sh
-   - /data/dbus-KSEM/config.ini
+   - /data/dbus-ksem/restart.sh

-2. Set permissions for files:

-   `chmod 755 /data/dbus-KSEM/service/run`

-   `chmod 744 /data/dbus-KSEM/kill_me.sh`

-3. Get two files from the [velib_python](https://github.com/victronenergy/velib_python) and install them on your venus:

-   - /data/dbus-KSEM/vedbus.py
+   - /data/dbus-ksem/service/run
-   - /data/dbus-KSEM/ve_utils.py
+   - /data/dbus-ksem/config.ini

-4. Add a symlink to the file /data/rc.local:

-   Open the /data/rc.local file via nano and add this to the file:

-   `ln -s /data/dbus-KSEM/service /service/dbus-KSEM`

-   The daemon-tools should automatically start this service within seconds.
+2. start install:

+   `bash 755 /data/dbus-ksem/install.sh`

 ### Debugging

 You can check the status of the service with svstat:

-`svstat /service/dbus-KSEM`
+`svstat /service/dbus-ksem`

 It will show something like this:

-`/service/dbus-KSEM: up (pid 10078) 12 seconds`
+`/service/dbus-ksem: up (pid 10078) 12 seconds`

 If the number of seconds is always 0 or 1 or any other small number, it means that the service crashes and gets restarted all the time.

 When you think that the script crashes, start it directly from the command line:

-`python /data/dbus-KSEM/KSEM.py`
+`python /data/dbus-ksem/dbus-ksem.py`

 and see if it throws any error messages.